Sychyovka, Sychyovsky District, Smolensk Oblast: Etymology

 The name of the town derives from the Russian word "сыч" (sych), which literally means "little owl", but can also mean "a gloomy person".

 History

 It was first mentioned in 1488 as a votchina of a Tver prince Ivan the Young, son of Ivan III.
 In 1493, it became a palace village in Vyazminsky Uyezd.
 In 1776, Sychyovka was granted town status.
 During World War II, the town was occupied by the German Army from October 10, 1941 until March 8, 1943, when it was liberated by troops of the Soviet Western Front.

 On January 7, 1943, Jews of the town were murdered in a mass execution perpetrated by an Einsatzgruppen.

 Administrative and municipal status

 Within the framework of administrative divisions, Sychyovka serves as the administrative center of Sychyovsky District.
 As an administrative division, it is incorporated within Sychyovsky District as Sychyovskoye Urban Settlement.
 As a municipal division, this administrative unit also has urban settlement status and is a part of Sychyovsky Municipal District.

+Economy

+Since 1956, a special psychiatric hospital has been operating (Sychevka, Karl Marx Street, 71) for the detention of mentally ill criminal offenders, serving the entire Russia's territory along with the Kazan special psychiatric hospital.